AliceO2Group/WebUi/InfoLogger/README.md

 1. Point `mysql` in `config.js` at `database`.
 2. `npm run docker:dev:local-query`.
 3. Open [http://localhost:8080](http://localhost:8080) and click **Query**.

+The schema in [test/db/INFOLOGGER.sql](test/db/INFOLOGGER.sql) is applied once, when the database volume is first created.
+The `seeder` service then runs [test/db/seed-messages.js](test/db/seed-messages.js) on **every** `up`: it inserts a batch of messages if the table is empty, or re-dates the existing messages to keep them within the N many days specified in `seed-messages.js`.
+The seeder is idempotent, so you can run `docker compose up` repeatedly without accumulating duplicate messages.
+You only need to run 'npm run docker:cleanup' to remove the database volume if you have made changes to the schema or the seeder.

 Need both at once? `npm run docker:dev:local-both` starts the simulator and the local DB together.